Classic Pecan Pie: tender nuts, flaky crust, and a gooey brown sugar filling. The best way to end your holiday meal! Made with no corn syrup.

 Well, now that we are here, it’s officially time to start holiday baking.
 And we’re kicking it all off with this fabulous pecan pie recipe.

-I plan on having a heavy pie focus this month!
+I plan on posting a lot of pie recipes this month!
 I’ve got a few good ideas in the works, but in the meantime, be sure to check out my favorite pumpkin pie, chocolate cream pie, and lemon meringue pie.

 Pecan pie is a traditional southern dessert.
 It’s so delicious it’s become loved all over the country, and even the world!